 - 2 standard bed pillows

 - masking tape (optional)

-I used a cotton twill for my pillow case, but you can use whatever fabric you choose.
-This is the same pillow style I used for my bedroom, so this is a very versatile project.
+For the purpose of cuteness and longevity, I use a cotton twill for my pillow case, but you can use whatever fabric you choose.
+Also, this is the same pillow style I used for my bedroom, so this is a very versatile project.

-Before we get started, launder your fabric to get it prepped for use.
+However, before we get started, make sure to launder your fabric to get it prepped for use.

 Once prepped, you are going to fold in your 36″ edges twice in 1″ intervals as shown below.
 Then iron down the folds to hold them in place.
 Lastly, pin and stitch down in a box format.

-Next, you are going to create your ties. (see diagram below for details) Fold a short edge down ½” and iron down.
-Fold each long edge in to the center and iron.
-Fold each folded long edge inward to center and iron.
+In the meantime, you are going to create your ties. (see diagram below for details) Fold a short edge down ½” and iron down.
+Then, fold each long edge in to the center and iron.
+Last, fold each folded long edge inward to center and iron.
 Pin to secure and stitch around open edges.

 After you’ve created your ties, we are going to attach them to the pillow case.
 Line the unfinished edge with the bottom of the folded inside edge of the pillow case and pin to secure.
-Do a box stitch to attach them to the pillow case.
+Last, do a box stitch to attach them to the pillow case.

 Now, all you need to do is fold the bag in half with right sides facing, line up top edges, pin, and sew a ½” seam up the sides as shown.